third-culture-software/bhima-test-e2e/README.md

 In some cases, the build-up of temporary files (in /tmp) can lead to the lack of disk space to successfully run builds.
 In that case, a fix is to purge the build computer nigtly.
 The script `purge_tmp` does that as well as make sure that the system is cleaned nightly.
 Install this using crontab.
-Here is an example crontab line (adjust the path as needed):
+Here is an example crontab line (adjust the path as needed both in the crontab line and in the 'purge_tmp' file):

   `0 23 * * * /home/jenkins/builds/purge_tmp`